ahrtr/etcd-issues/docs/troubleshooting/how_to_debug_large_db_size_issue.md

 1. Compaction is a cluster-wide operation, so you only need to execute compaction once on whichever etcd member.
 Of course, it will not do any harm if executing it multiple times.
 2. Defragmentation is a time-consuming task, so it's recommended to do it for each member one by one.
-3. **There is a known issue that etcd might run into data inconsistency issue if it crashes during online processing defragmentation operation using `etcdctl` or clientv3 API.
+3. **There is a known issue that etcd might run into data inconsistency issue if it crashes in the middle of an online defragmentation operation using `etcdctl` or clientv3 API.
 All the existing v3.5 releases are affected, including 3.5.0 ~ 3.5.5.
-So please use `etcdutl` to offline perform defragmentation operation**.
+So please use `etcdutl` to offline perform defragmentation operation**, but this requires taking each member offline one at a time.
 It means that you need to stop each etcd instance firstly, then perform defragmentation using `etcdutl`, start the instance at last.
 Please refer to the issue 1 in [public statement](https://docs.google.com/document/d/1q6PausGMsj-ZyqN2Zx0W8426KsB5GEh3XA801JxBCiE/edit).

 The following example shows you how to execute defragmention using `etcdutl`,